 - Moderate or avoid these fruits – citrus fruits, dried fruits (like raisins, apricots and figs), bananas, strawberries, avocado and pineapple can either be high in histamines or cause your body to release histamine naturally.

 - Moderate or avoid these vegetables – tomatoes, spinach, eggplant and avocados

 - Avoid energy drinks, mate, black and green tea – these can block your production of DAO.
 The result is higher histamine levels and a possible reaction.

 Now, that might sound quite restrictive.
 But there are still LOTS of foods that you can eat to lower the impact of histamine on your system.
-Here is a partial list of low-histamine “safe” foods:
+Here is a partial list of low-histamine meat and other “safe” foods:

 - Fresh vegetables (except for those listed above)

 The good news is that histamine intolerance is something you can treat.
 And if you can find the cause, there is a good chance you can eliminate the condition altogether.